26th Annual Richmond Ice Classic

 March 29-31, 2024 · Richmond, BC, Canada

-The Richmond Ice Classic Female Recreational Hockey Tournament, inaugurated in 1996, is the largest all-female recreational hockey tournament in western North America.
+The Richmond Ice Classic Female Recreational Hockey Tournament, inaugurated in 1996, is the largest all-female recreational hockey tournament in North America.

 This destination tournament is a unique opportunity to play against other recreational female hockey teams.
-On March 29-31st, over 1400 female athletes will attend the Richmond Ice Classic from 100 recreational hockey teams.
+On March 29-31st, over 1500 female athletes will attend the Richmond Ice Classic from 105 recreational hockey teams.

 More than half of the teams will travel from places throughout Canada and the USA.
 Many of them have come for years or even decades.
 Teams love finishing their seasons at the Richmond Ice Classic.